learn-the-web/topics/css-grids.md

 }
 ```

 Remember that grid works only on immediate child elements.
-With the example above, we cannot actually move hte `<h1>` onto the body tag’s grid because it’s within the `<main>` tag.
+With the example above, we cannot actually move the `<h1>` onto the body tag’s grid because it’s within the `<main>` tag.
 Only the `<main>` tag can be put onto the grid.

 But if we add this: